jonathanolson/slither/notes/patterns.md

   -
   - RULE VIEWER
     - rules.html
-      - Rule finder pages (rules) --- use pagination(!) until we have better infinite scroll?
-        - But... how do we find things quickly, or browse for interesting ones?
-Need some nice way
+      - MOVE the "page control" to bottom of the grid area
+      - Show embeddings(!), this is REALLY HELPFUL for larger ones
       -
-    - rule.html
-      - ?r=${getBinaryIdentifier()}
-      - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
-        - getBinaryIdentifier()
-    -
+      - Work with themes
-    - Select collection:
-      - (edge / color / edge-color / edge-sector / all)
+      - Better than pagination -- infinite scroll?
       - Sort by:
         - score
         - pattern boards
       - Filter by:
         - pattern board
-      - embeddable in tiling (can we show tiling of the pattern board?)
         - Quantity of features(!) -- no black edges? no red edges? hmmm
     -
-    - Show embeddings(!), this is REALLY HELPFUL for larger ones
+    - rule.html
+      - ?r=${getBinaryIdentifier()}
+      - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
+        - getBinaryIdentifier()
+    -
     - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)
       - Using isPatternRuleValid, we can DETECT whether it requires highlander or not
-    - REALLY get a good way to view our "library" of patterns
   -
   - "INCREMENTAL" way of computing progress --- also one that WILL NOT CRASH when it has results?
   -